Mark Glassmaker

 As I sat head-on into the freezing wind and sideways sleet of a fierce Kansas rainstorm, I could feel the tree swaying several feet in each direction.
 I watched my bow dangle on its hanger as I sat buried in my camo trying to conserve heat.
 It was one of those days where I probably …

 There are many fishing opportunities on the Kenai Peninsula that do not require the use of a guide.
-New visitors to the peninsula will have a difficult time catching fish without an Alaska Fishing guide, so this page will give you some options to explore new territory and hopefully catch some fish.
-Many of these locations are …
+New visitors to the peninsula will have a difficult time catching fish without an Alaska fishing guide, so this page will give you some options to explore new territory and hopefully catch some fish.
+Many of these …

-Ahhh…, sockeye salmon season.
+Understanding the Sockeye Salmon Migration Ahhh…, sockeye salmon season.
 A time when mother nature unleashes her treasure from the sea to the river and an epic migration of pristine, wild salmon floods the Kenai River.
-Along the shoreline, another migration ensues.
-A human migration gathers in equal strength, eager to intercept this tasty quarry.
-For unlike any other species of …
+Along the shoreline, another migration ensues, a human migration gathers in equal strength, eager to intercept this tasty quarry.
+For …